nordic-institute/X-Road/doc/Protocols/pr-messtransp_x-road_message_transport_protocol.md

 8. Send the service provider's REST response, encapsulated response SOAP message, or a SOAP message package in case the response has attachments to the service client.

-    a) For REST responses, response HTTP headers are formed based on data from `application/x-road-rest-response`
+    a) For REST responses, response HTTP headers are copied from `application/x-road-rest-response`

-    * Some headers must be added (replaced if one already exists) by the security server, for example `x-road-request-hash`

-    * Some headers must be removed, for example `User-Agent`

-    * All other headers must be copied from `application/x-road-rest-response` part as-is, for example `X-Powered-By`

-    * For details, see \[[PR-REST](#Ref_PR-REST)\] and "Use of HTTP Headers"

 <a id="Messtransport_protocol_message_processing_client" class="anchor"></a>
 ![](img/pr-messtransport-protocol-message-processing-client.png)